Gynecomastia: Medication

-Gynecomastia can respond well to medical treatment although it is usually only effective when done within the first two years after the start of male breast enlargement.
+Gynecomastia can respond well to medical treatment although it is usually effective only when done within the first two years after the start of male breast enlargement.
 Selective estrogen receptor modulators (SERMs) such as tamoxifen, raloxifene, and clomifene may be beneficial in the treatment of gynecomastia but are not approved by the Food and Drug Administration for use in gynecomastia.
 Clomifene seems to be less effective than tamoxifen or raloxifene.
 Tamoxifen may be used to treat gynecomastia in adults and of the medical treatments used, tamoxifen is the most effective.
 Recent studies have shown that treatment with tamoxifen may represent a safe and effective mode of treatment in cases of cosmetically disturbing or painful gynecomastia.
 Aromatase inhibitors (AIs) such as anastrozole have been used off-label for cases of gynecomastia occurring during puberty but are less effective than SERMs.

 A few cases of gynecomastia caused by the rare disorders aromatase excess syndrome and Peutz–Jeghers syndrome have responded to treatment with AIs such as anastrozole.
 Androgens/anabolic steroids may be effective for gynecomastia.
 Testosterone itself may not be suitable to treat gynecomastia as it can be aromatized into estradiol, but nonaromatizable androgens like topical androstanolone (dihydrotestosterone) can be useful.

 Surgery

 If chronic gynecomastia does not respond to medical treatment, surgical removal of glandular breast tissue is usually required.
 The American Board of Cosmetic Surgery reports surgery is the "most effective known treatment for gynecomastia."
-Surgical treatment should be considered if the gynecomastia persists for more than 12 months, causes distress (ie physical discomfort or psychological distress), and is in the fibrotic stage.
+Surgical treatment should be considered if the gynecomastia persists for more than 12 months, causes distress (i.e. physical discomfort or psychological distress), and is in the fibrotic stage.
 In adolescent males, it is recommended that surgery is postponed until puberty is completed (penile and testicular development should reach Tanner scale Stage V).

 Surgical approaches to the treatment of gynecomastia include subcutaneous mastectomy, liposuction-assisted mastectomy, laser-assisted liposuction, and laser-lipolysis without liposuction.
-Complications of mastectomy may include hematoma, surgical wound infection, breast asymmetry, changes in sensation in the breast, necrosis of the areola or nipple, seroma, noticeable or painful scars, and contour deformities.
+Complications of mastectomy may include hematoma; surgical wound infection; breast asymmetry; changes in sensation in the breast; necrosis of the areola or nipple; seroma; noticeable or painful scars; and contour deformities.
 In 2019, 24,123 male patients underwent surgical treatment for gynecomastia in the United States, accounting for a 19% increase since 2000.
 Thirty-five percent of those patients were between the ages of 20 and 29, and 60% were younger than age 29 at the time of the operation.
 At an average surgeon's fee of $4,123, gynecomastia surgery was also the 11th most costly male cosmetic surgery of 2019.

 Others

 Radiation therapy and tamoxifen have been shown to help prevent gynecomastia and breast pain from developing in prostate cancer patients who will be receiving androgen deprivation therapy.
-The efficacy of these treatments is limited once gynecomastia has occurred and are therefore most effective when used prophylactically.
+The efficacy of these treatments is limited once gynecomastia has occurred and is therefore most effective when used prophylactically.

 In the United States, many insurance companies deny coverage for surgery for gynecomastia treatment or male breast reduction on the basis that it is a cosmetic procedure.